 Most organisations we work with have a desire to improve diversity and inclusion (D&I) across the business.
 However, it is such a complex and challenging issue to address our clients often don't know where to start.
 Here are a few simple ways to take the steps forward needed to develop towards an inclusive organisation.

 1) Focus on inclusion

-Often organisations, particularly smaller ones can dismiss working on D&I because they think they are too small to have any diversity or for various reasons, it's just too hard to tackle.
-However, this may only exist if you are using a narrow definition of diversity related to protected characteristics (e.g. sex, gender identity, age, disability, religion, ethnicity and sexual orientation).
+Often organisations, particularly smaller ones can dismiss working on D&I because they think they are too small to have any diversity or it's just too hard to tackle.
 While it is essential to redress the balance on structural discrimination and focus on goals such as increasing the representation of people with any of these attributes at the top or equalising pay, it is also hugely important to make the most of the diversity you already have.

-The impact of a lack of inclusion means that organisations are likely to have lots of untapped potential in their organisations already.
+The lack of inclusion in society means that organisations are likely to have lots of untapped potential in their organisations already.
 This potential is locked away in people who are increasingly frustrated because, for reasons which are often unclear, their ideas and expertise go unheard.